NI Grammar School Admission criteria for

 (2) Applicants who have a sister/half-sister/step sister or legally adopted sister presently enrolled in the College or who will be in the coming year.

-The order was determined by a random selection of the letters of the alphabet and witnessed by an independent adjudicator.
+This order was determined by random selection and witnessed by an independent adjudicator.

 Parents/guardians of children transferring should be aware that if they are using criteria relating to a child’s age or child’s relationship, then that information will be verified.
 At the time of Online Transfer Application, a copy of the child’s birth certificate and a verifying letter stating that the child is the eldest girl and that the family is known to the verifier must be attached/uploaded to the Online Transfer Application.
 The verifying letter must by written on headed notepaper and signed by one of the following who is not a member of the applicant’s family: